mdda/deep-learning-workshop/ideas.md

 ## For TF&DL (2017-07-20) "Tips and Tricks":
+  Sam will cover :
+    If preprocessing 'finite' :
+      Do most preprocessing and save to SSD ahead of time (even if multi-GB) Rather than do it on-the-fly in Python Semi-automatic labelling and relabeling of data
+    Keras Callbacks

   Whole span of stuff (in Keras?)
     Beginner, day-to-day, research

-  Sam may cover :
-    Is preprocessing 'finite'
-      Do most preprocessing and save to SSD ahead of time (even if multi-GB) Rather than do it on-the-fly in Python Semi-automatic labelling and relabeling of data

   Beginner :
     Start out with something that *works*